FlaccidFacade/cliSkeleton/README.md

   click handles extra features inhabitantly and offers easy to use features

+  csv to dictionay conversion is handled using pandas module

   the testing framework is pytest

 # First time use

-# Things I would change and clarifications
+# design clarifications

+  This is designed under the assumption that no values in the csv files are empty

-  The error response should have more information to determine what course has the wrong weights.
+  The error response is different from the prompt.
+I believe erros should have more information.
-  The weights error should not completely replace the report.
+  The weights error does not completely replace the report.
 There is still data to be viewed/used if there are other courses with valid weights.
 For this reasoning I implimented the error report in a way to have the error appear at lower level if needed.
-Additionally Id add more features like an error level variable so display of an error could be handled based on user wants.
-This would be similar to suppressing warnings.
+Additionally I added more errors and return values to help identify issues.

   Linear search is implimented as a strategy pattern because a larger data set might need a faster searching algorithm and the strategy pattern allows for easy additions and versioning